 - If you turn on two-step verification and then try to sign in via an unrecognized device, you will be asked for extra authentication in addition to your password.

 - A new security code can be sent to your mobile phone as a text message or through a linked authenticator app installed on your smartphone.

 - Two-step verification boosts account security by making it more difficult for hackers - even if they know or guess your password.
-It also improves the user experience through the ability to self-serve and remove the need to contact the Customer Service Team for password-related queries.
+It also improves the user experience through the ability to self-serve and remove the need to contact the IT Service Desk for password-related queries.